timruffles/js-class/slides/src/generators.md

 ## Gotcha 1

 - Generator functions *return* a generator
-- The function body is run only via iteration (manual or `for ... of`)
+- The generator body is run only via iteration

 ## Gotcha 2